 If you are like many of us, we look at our hard-earned money as food on the table, a roof over our heads, and clothing on our backs.
 We naturally follow Maslow’s Hierarchy of Needs.
-And that is clearly a good way of living as opposed to wasting your funds on trivial goods or addictions.
+It’s clearly a good way of living as opposed to wasting your funds on trivial goods or addictions.
 However, to preserve your purchasing power over time, it is necessary to invest.
-Purchasing power, simplified, is how much a dollar will buy you today as opposed to 10, 20, 30 years ago.
+Purchasing power, simplified, is how much a dollar will buy you today as opposed to 10, 20, or 30 years ago.
 Due to inflation, an economic “rule” that states that purchasing power of the dollar loses value by 3% each year, the money socked away under your mattress is losing value as each day passes.
 So, hiding your money isn’t keeping it safe.

 Using the example mentioned before: how much is a dollar worth 30 years ago compared to today?
 In today’s money, a dollar in 1990 is worth roughly half (about $.53).
 So, if you have been sitting on $100,000 since 1990, the purchasing power of that money has fallen to $53,000.